Terms & Conditions

 2.3 Please be aware that we are not always able to dispatch a vehicle immediately, especially at the busiest times, which as a general rule are between 04:00 and 09:00 weekday mornings, 16:00 to 20:00 weekday evenings and Saturday nights.
 The customer accepts that Claremont Cars cannot guarantee the immediate availability of vehicles.

 2.4 Bookings are accepted by e-mail but emails are only read during normal office hours.
-If your booking is required within the next 24 hours, it is preferable to telephone rather than e-mail.
-PLEASE NOTE: UNLESS YOU RECEIVE A CONFIRMATION E-MAIL, PLEASE ASSUME THAT YOUR BOOKING HAS NOT BEEN MADE.
+If your booking/change is required within the next 24 hours, it is preferable to telephone rather than e-mail.
+PLEASE NOTE: UNLESS YOU RECEIVE A CONFIRMATION E-MAIL, PLEASE ASSUME THAT YOUR BOOKING/CHANGE HAS NOT BEEN MADE.

 2.5 For app bookings, it is the responsibility of the customer to enter full and correct pick up and drop off details.
 Bookings resulting in a ‘no pick up’ due to incorrect details will be chargeable in full.